 - 30 -

 About the McDonald's Twin Cities Co-Op

-The McDonald’s Twin Cities Co-Op consists of nearly 190 restaurants in Minnesota and western Wisconsin, more than 150 of which are independently owned and operated.
-In 2011, McDonald’s spent nearly $249.8 million in Minnesota communities, or nearly $684,275 per day.
-In total, McDonald’s spent more than $190 million on Minnesota agricultural products in 2010.
-As a Minnesota employer, McDonald’s spent more than $137.8 million on wages for operators and managers alone in 2011.
+The McDonald's Twin Cities Co-Op consists of nearly 200 restaurants in Minnesota and western Wisconsin, more than 150 of which are independently owned and operated.
+A 2012 study showed that in 2011, McDonald's spent nearly $249.8 million in Minnesota communities, or nearly $684,275 per day.
+In total, McDonald's spent more than $190 million on Minnesota agricultural products in 2010.
+As a Minnesota employer, McDonald's spent more than $137.8 million on ages for operators and managers alone in 2011.